Basic Algorithm Templates

 100

-vector, dynamic array, idea of doubling
+vector, Dynamic array, doubling idea

-size() Returns the number of elements
+size() Return the number of elements

-empty() Returns whether it is empty
+empty() Return whether it is empty

-clear() Clears
+clear() Clear

 front()/back()